dcefram/blog/content/blog/challenging-myself-learning-rust.md

 I've bought some books and courses for the Go programming language, and though I learned more in [a tour of Go](https://tour.golang.org/) than the books and courses I bought, I was able to learn some few new concepts that wasn't related to Go.
+Not really a waste of money in that sense :)

-I created tools using Go language as the language of choice nowadays, and I feel like the larger the project, the harder it is to modify the code.
+Right now, Go language is my language of choice for creating tools, and I did create a couple including some internal tools I use at work.
+With that said, I feel like the larger the codebase/project gets, the harder it is to modify the code.
 It is true that there this is the case for most projects, but I just feel like there is a lot of repetition going on.

 Since my end goal was to choose and use a language for my own personal hobby project